Aryn-xy/Phytochemicals-web-scraping/README.md

 >   json_data <- fromJSON(content)
 >   ```
 - If you need to handle HTTP requests (for example, using API endpoints), the **httr** package can be helpful.

-This code represents a basic implementation of web scraping techniques using R to extract phytochemical data and evaluate key Lipinski’s rule properties, including SMILES, hydrogen bond acceptors, hydrogen bond donors, logP, and molecular weight.
-Developed as part of my final year project dissertation, the script is intentionally simple to demonstrate the fundamental concepts of data extraction and processing from web sources.